panoply/vscode-scss-style-tag/README.md

 ```
 #### SASS Languages Support
-VS Code does not support pure SASS syntax, only SCSS syntax.
+VS Code does not support pure SASS syntax, only SCSS syntax (currently).
 This is extension uses as [external extension](https://github.com/TheRealSyler/vscode-sass-indented) dependency which brings SASS language support to VS Code.
 If you have alternative extensions supporting SASS, consider uninstalling those to prevent grammar conflicts.